How to Eat Well in a Processed Food World (Without Overthinking It)

 The Cheerios lawsuit isn't shocking because it's Cheerios specifically, it's shocking because we've been conditioned to trust brands like this without question.

 General Mills is facing legal action over chlormequat contamination in their oats.
 Chlormequat is a pesticide that's been shown to cause reproductive harm.
 It's not approved for use on U.S.-grown oats, but it's allowed on imported oats, which is how it ends up in American cereal boxes.
+This isn’t fringe, it’s documented, ongoing, and still allowed in certain supply chains.

 You don't need to become a full-time food activist or shop exclusively at farmer’s markets.
 But you do need to stop assuming someone else is looking out for you, because they're not.